 - Release Date

-In a similar setup to “The Answer,” Bamboozled follows Pierre Delacroix (Damon Wayans), a Harvard graduate with a forced, inflected accent of superiority with which, in traditional film noir fashion (specifically Sunset Boulevard), he narrates the tale of his own demise.
-The sole black television writer for cable network CNS, Delacroix has been reprimanded—by his white, heavy Ebonics-speaking boss Dunwitty (Michael Rapaport), who says “I’m blacker than you”—for writing material that is “too white.”
+In a similar setup to “The Answer,” Bamboozled follows Pierre Delacroix (Damon Wayans), a Harvard graduate with a forced, inflected accent of superiority with which, in traditional film noir fashion (specifically Sunset Boulevard, 1950), he narrates the tale of his own demise.
+The sole Black television writer for cable network CNS, Delacroix has been reprimanded—by his white boss Dunwitty (Michael Rapaport), who says “I’m blacker than you”—for writing material that is “too white.”
 Delacroix is tasked with creating a new show that represents the racier side of race.
 In retaliation, Delacroix dreams up Mantan: The New Millennium Minstrel Show.
 Along with his assistant Sloan (Jada Pinkett Smith), he hires two homeless street performers, Manray (Savion Glover, from Bring in ‘Da Noise, Bring in ‘Da Funk) and Womack (Tommy Davidson), as his stars.
-Delacroix renames them “Mantan” and “Sleep-and-Eat”, after black vaudevillian actors Mantan Moreland and Willie Best, and insists that the show’s all-black cast perform in burnt cork blackface—the method used by original minstrel performers.
-Aside from Manray’s tap dancing, Mantan will feature a litany of racist imagery, including pickaninnies, Aunt Jemimas, Sambos, and watermelon patches.
+Delacroix renames them “Mantan” and “Sleep-and-Eat,” after Black vaudevillian actors Mantan Moreland and Willie Best, and insists that the show’s all-Black cast perform in burnt cork blackface—the method used by original minstrel performers.
+Aside from Manray’s tap dancing, Delacroix arranges for Mantan to feature a litany of racist images and caricatures, including pickaninnies, Aunt Jemimas, Sambos, mammies, coons, and watermelon patches.
 After a lengthy and amusing audition process, Delacroix declares, “I don’t want to have anything to do with anything black for at least a week”—a remark that stands as a testament to his self-abasement.
-Despite some initial objections, Manray and Womack just want to perform despite some initial objections.
-After all, Delacroix knows no one in their right mind would approve such an over-the-top racist and politically incorrect program.
+Despite some initial objections, Manray and Womack just want to perform, content notwithstanding.
+And anyway, Delacroix feels assured that no one in their right mind would approve such an over-the-top racist and politically incorrect program.

-With Delacroix’s love of success and gradual defense of his show, he begins to shield the racist images and discount their power as modes of strengthening a white supremacist worldview through negative African American stereotypes.
+With Delacroix’s love of success and gradual defense of his show, he begins to discount the power of negative African American stereotypes as modes of strengthening a white supremacist worldview.
 He adopts a “just go with it” attitude and concerns himself more with the humor and sensationalism of the show, detaching himself from the social implications.
 Sloan argues that he cannot afford to deceive himself into ignoring their history as if it doesn’t matter, as it’s a form of soul-crushing self-hatred.
-At one point, Delacroix dismisses the significance of racialized slavery, which he claims ended “400 years ago,” as insignificant in the modern world.
-“We need to stop thinking that way, stop crying over ‘the white man this, the white man that… This is the new millennium and we must join in.”
-Sloan refuses to forget, soberly reminding Delacroix, Manray, and Womack about the history of such imagery by showing them clips from The Birth of a Nation (1915), The Jazz Singer (1927), Gone with the Wind (1939), Holiday Inn (1942), Ub Iwerks’ cartoon Little Black Sambo (1935), the “Merrie Melodies” short All This and Rabbit Stew (1941), and the sitcom Amos ‘n Andy (1951-1953).
-The list goes on and on.
-Later in the film, after the show becomes a hit, Sloan gives Delacroix a toy from the turn of the twentieth century called a “Jolly Nigger Bank” to remind him “of a time in our history in this country when [blacks] were considered inferior, subhuman, and we should never forget that.”
-Sloan wants Delacroix, who is so filled with self-hatred, so disgusted with his own identity as a Black man that he has changed his name from Peerless Dothan to the more “white sounding” Pierre Delacroix, to look at the toy and ask, “Whose puppet are you?”
+But Delacroix dismisses the significance of racialized slavery, which he claims ended “400 years ago,” as insignificant in the modern world.
+“We need to stop thinking that way, stop crying over ‘the white man this, the white man that.”
+He adds, “This is the new millennium, and we must join in.”
+Sloan refuses to forget, soberly reminding Delacroix, Manray, and Womack about the history of such imagery.
+Later in the film, after the show becomes a hit, Sloan gives Delacroix a toy from the turn of the twentieth century called a “Jolly Nigger Bank” to remind him “of a time in our history in this country when [people of color] were considered inferior, subhuman, and we should never forget that.”
+Sloan wants Delacroix—who is so filled with self-hatred, so disgusted with his own identity as a Black man that he has changed his name from Peerless Dothan to the more “white-sounding” name—to look at the toy and ask, “Whose puppet are you?”

-Sloan is Delacroix’s conscience and therefore the moral center of Bamboozled.
-She’s suspicious of Mantan from the start, and questions any representation that could become a form of minstrelsy or contain racist overtones.
+Sloan is Delacroix’s conscience and, therefore, the moral center of Bamboozled.
+She’s suspicious of Mantan from the start, and she questions any representation that could become a form of minstrelsy or contain racist overtones.
 Lee’s greater argument in the film is how blackness itself has become a pop-culture gimmick and warns of the dangers of falling prey to this sales pitch.
-Consider Sloan’s critical attitude toward her brother (Mos Def), a rapper nicknamed “Big Black Africa” and his black-obsessed radical outfit called the Mau Maus, named after the anticolonial uprising in Kenya that lasted from 1952 to 1960.
-The group dons entirely black clothing and produces a new album called “The Black Album”, but they also support detrimental stereotypes by drinking 64 oz. malt liquor called “Da Bomb” and wearing “Timmy Hillnigger” fashions—two products which Lee’s film presents in faux commercials that demonstrate a modern form of stereotyping evident in advertising and media.
-Lee argues that the popularization of African Americans in pop-culture has resulted in “blackness” having a new set of cultural signifiers, which is another, somehow socially acceptable form of racism.
-Saying “I’m black” no longer refers to race or color; blackness has become less a cultural identity and more a pop-culture phenomenon.
+Consider Sloan’s critical attitude toward her brother (Mos Def), a rapper nicknamed Big Blak Afrika, and his Black-obsessed radical outfit called the Mau Maus, named after the anticolonial uprising in Kenya that lasted from 1952 to 1960.
+The group dons entirely black clothing and produces a new album called “The Black Album,” but they also support detrimental stereotypes by drinking 64 oz. malt liquor called “Da Bomb” and wearing “Timmy Hillnigger” fashions—two products which Lee’s film presents in faux commercials that demonstrate a modern form of stereotyping evident in advertising and media.
+Lee argues that the popularization of African Americans in culture has resulted in “blackness” having a new set of cultural signifiers, which is another, somehow socially acceptable form of racism.
+Saying “I’m black” no longer refers to race or color for characters in the film; blackness becomes less a cultural identity than a pop-culture phenomenon.
 When the Mau Maus are shot down by the police in the third act of the film, the sole white member remains standing, shouting in desperation, “Why didn’t you shoot me too?
 I’m black!”
 Elsewhere, Dunwitty claims to have more experience with blackness than Delacroix: “I got a Black wife and three bi-racial children,” he asserts, defending his overt cultural appropriation.
 As for Dunwitty’s liberal use of the N-word, he will not apologize, in spite of “what that prick Spike Lee” said in his highly publicized debate over Quentin Tarantino’s use of the word in his films.

 Flory, Dan.
 “Bamboozled: Philosophy through Blackface.”
 The Philosophy of Spike Lee.
 Ed.
 Mark T. Conard.
 Lexington: The University Press of Kentucky, 2011.

 Sterritt, David.
 Spike Lee’s America.
-Cambridge: Polity Press, 2013.
+Polity Press, 2013.